halfpintutopia/magic-forest-trail/README.md

     * Show real distances
     * Show declines and inclines
     *  the ascent and descent
-2. Connect Instagram to enable hikers to share images
+2. Connect Instagram API to enable hikers to share images

 ### Assessiblity

 #### Fonts
 #### Colours

 #### Icons
 #### Movement with keyboard tab